ovh/docs/pages/web_cloud/web_hosting/github_integration_webhosting/guide.en-asia.md

 > Generating an SSH key is a crucial step, as it establishes a secure and encrypted connection between your website’s directory and the GitHub repository.
 This key ensures that data transfers and code changes are done in a secure and authenticated manner, preventing unauthorised access and ensuring code integrity.
 >

 Copy and save the SSH key to your GitHub account.
-This way, you can establish a secure connection without having to enter a password each time you perform a Git operation.
+This way, you can establish a secure connection without having to enter a password each time you perform a GitHub operation.

 - Log in to your GitHub account.
 - Click on your profile picture in the top right-hand corner, then on `Settings`{.action}.